mikhailmartin/Garbage-Classification/README.md

 # Interpreter and environment
 I used [Python 3.8.3](https://www.python.org/downloads/release/python-383/) interpreter.

-I recommend using a virtual environment.
+I recommend to use a virtual environment.
 It can be created with the following command:
 ```
 python -m venv env
 ```